WordPress/gutenberg/lib/README.md

 }
 ```

-When merging or updating these functions into Core, they must use the `wp_` prefix for functions or a `WP_` prefix for classes.
+When porting new functions into Core, the function must be renamed to use the `wp_` prefix for functions or a `WP_` prefix for classes.

 ```php
 /**